-By learning how to disrupt the life cycle of the malaria parasite we can help develop new drugs and vaccines to block transmission of the disease.
+By learning how to disrupt the life cycle and proliferation of the malaria parasite, we can help towards developing new drugs and vaccines to block transmission of the disease.
 In parasites, particular proteins direct them.
-Some of these, like kinases, are very important – if you block them the cell cannot grow.
+Some of these, like kinases, phosphatases and cell division molecules are very important – if you block them the cell cannot grow.
 Can we target them?
 At Imperial College I started this ambitious project to knock out [replace one gene with another] each of the 72 kinase genes in the genome one by one and understand the function.
 That was a big gamble, a very, very ambitious project.
-I was quite close to finishing when this job at Nottingham came up.
-I finished that work [the world’s first comprehensive study of the molecular switches in the malaria parasite’s life cycle] and that made me.
+I followed this with the other side of the coin with phosphatases in 2014.
+I finished the world’s first comprehensive study of the molecular switches in the malaria parasite’s life cycle.

 That’s the beauty of biology: there are no boundaries if you want to ask simple questions